 Our capital requirements relate primarily to funding capital expenditures, stock repurchases, dividends, the maintenance of facilities and systems to support company growth and working capital requirements.
 Our working capital requirements are somewhat seasonal in nature and typically reach their peak near the end of the third and the beginning of the fourth quarters of our fiscal year.
-Historically, we have funded our cash requirements primarily through our cash flow from operations and occasionally from borrowings under our credit facilities.
-We use excess cash to offset bank fees.
+Historically, we have funded our cash requirements primarily through our cash flow from operations and from borrowings under our credit facilities.

-We believe that our existing cash balances, expected cash flow from operations, funds available under the Credit Facility, operating and finance leases and normal trade credit will be sufficient to fund our operations and capital expenditures.
-We are not aware of any trends or events that would materially affect our capital requirements of liquidity.
+We believe that our existing cash balances, expected cash flow from operations, funds available under the Credit Facility, operating and finance leases and normal trade credit will be sufficient to fund our operations and capital expenditures for the next 12 months and for the foreseeable future.
+We are not aware of any trends or events that would materially affect our capital requirements or liquidity.